 Previously, Huang served as senior vice president of Manheim Inventory Services, and was responsible for auction operations, digital services and the execution of an enhanced auction model that delivers greater efficiencies to better serve dealers and commercial clients.
 She also led the creation of a vehicle services strategy that positions Manheim as the integration point for numerous Cox Automotive brands.
 Cox Automotive is a subsidiary of Atlanta-based Cox Enterprises.

 Since 2007, Huang managed strategic initiatives across the Cox family of companies.
 She served as vice president of Enterprise Product Planning for Cox Automotive and held senior director roles in Corporate Development at Cox Enterprises, Corporate Strategy for Cox Media Group and Business Development at Cox Autotrader.

-In 2017, she was recognized by Auto Remarketing as a “Woman in Remarketing” honoree for demonstrating excellence throughout her career.
-Huang gives back to the community by serving as a board member of the Atlanta Ronald McDonald House Charities.
-She earned a Master of Business Administration from the Wharton School at the University of Pennsylvania and a Bachelor of Science in Business Administration from the Kenan-Flager Business School at the University of North Carolina at Chapel Hill.
+Huang gives back to the community by serving as vice chair of the Atlanta Ronald McDonald House Charities.
+She earned a Master of Business Administration from the Wharton School at the University of Pennsylvania and a Bachelor of Science in Business Administration from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.